 Should I avoid sugar if I have cancer?

 All cells need fuel for energy.
-The primary fuel is a simple sugar, glucose, which is used by our cells to release energy.
+The primary fuel is a simple sugar, glucose, which is used by our cells to release energy – but should you cut back on this if you’re living with cancer?

 More recent research has looked into using diet therapy to ‘starve’ cancer cells of energy.
-By removing dietary sources of glucose, it has been suggested that cancer cells would not be able to fuel growth and replication, even though the body can make glucose in the absence of any dietary sources of glucose.
+By removing dietary sources of glucose, it has been suggested that cancer cells wouldn’t have the fuel to grow and replicate, even though the body can make glucose in the absence of any dietary sources of glucose.

 Most studies have focused on the ketogenic diet, which restricts the intake of sugar and carbohydrates to very low levels.
 A 2018 review of all the available studies on the ketogenic diet and people living with cancer found that overall, there was not enough high-quality research.
 On the basis of this, no-one has yet proved that sugar directly causes cancer.